In the Field

 San Diego World Affairs Council (North County Chapter)

 On June 14, Dr. Donald Gragg, a specialist in addiction medicine, gave a presentation to council and community members entitled “Nepal: Nuggets of Hope in a Devastated Nation.”
 Dr. Gragg spoke about his experiences traveling with an IPJ team to Nepal in November 2011, highlighting the positive impact being made by several NGOs despite the day-to-day challenges that they face.
-During the interactive dialogue portion of the presentation, IPJ Deputy Director Dee Aker and Interim Program Officer Chris Groth joined Dr. Gragg to discuss the IPJ’s recent field work in Nepal and the current political instability in the country.
+During the interactive dialogue portion of the presentation, IPJ Deputy Director Dee Aker and Nepal Program Officer Chris Groth joined Dr. Gragg to discuss the IPJ’s recent field work in Nepal and the current political instability in the country.

 IPJ Country Partner Spotlight – Women for Peace and Democracy-Nepal